erg55/Simon-lab-workshop/README.md

 ```
     cd ThursdayFun
 ```
 Now lets copy some data files from my folder (which has had it's permission modified so others can access it) into your current folder...let's try these three samples P0075_CS_I27897_S125, P0075_CS_I27898_S126 and P0075_CS_I27899_S127.
+Please be courteous in my folder and don't delete anything.
 ```
     cp /home/CAM/egordon/Dropbox/P0075_CS_I27897_S125_L001_R1_001.fastq.gz .
 ```